Bookish New Year’s Resolutions for Readers

 Try a New Reading Format – Nowadays you can read a book format just as easily as any other.
 Paperbacks, hardcovers, audiobooks, and eBooks are all widely available.
 For the longest time I stuck my head in the sand and only read books I could hold in my hand.
 Then, someone gave me a Kindle and I slowly succumbed to the allure of eBooks.

-Just within the past year I’ve truly embraced audiobooks and heard how excellent narrators can enhance a story.
+Over the past year, I’ve truly embraced audiobooks and heard how excellent narrators can enhance a story.
 Subscriptions and apps such as Kindle Unlimited, LibroFM, and Scribd help offer a huge selection of digital books.
 So, the hardest part is just deciding what to read next!

 Read Books You Already Own – This is for all you book hoarders like me.
 At last count, we own over 700 books.
 I could practically start my own library, yet I keep visiting my town’s library and buying more books at used book sales!
 Why??
 My wallet would be happy if I actually read the books I already own.

 Bonus – Try A Book Subscription Box – With a plethora of options available, there is a book subscription box for every reader.
 I have a list of my favorites in my best book subscription boxes for adults post!
 You can also try a YA Fantasy box, Romance book box, or get one for your kids!

 If one of your resolutions is simply to read more, check out my tips for how to read more books!